yoverma/yogeshverma1998.github.io/README.md

 <!--[![download](https://img.shields.io/badge/download-review-blue.svg)](https://iml-wg.github.io/HEPML-LivingReview/review/hepml-review.pdf)-->

-The purpose of this note is to act as a one place repository for all the literature, presentations and ideas which have been formulated reside here.
+The purpose of this note is to act as a one place repository for all the literature read, presentations and ideas which have been formulated reside here and act as a one go place.
+The literature read has been segregated in different domains ranging from dynamics to representing molecule as a 3d object.
+Paper which are being currently read and analyzed are marked with 📝.
+The slides presented by me in subsequent meetings are dated and can be found at the end of this page.

-collect references for modern machine learning as applied to particle physics.
-A minimal number of categories is chosen in order to be as useful as possible.
-Note that papers may be referenced in more than one category.
-The fact that a paper is listed in this document does not endorse or validate its content - that is for the community (and for peer-review) to decide.
-Furthermore, the classification here is a best attempt and may have flaws - please let us know if (a) we have missed a paper you think should be included, (b) a paper has been misclassified, or (c) a citation for a paper is not correct or if the journal information is now available.
-In order to be as useful as possible, this document will continue to evolve so please check back before you write your next paper.
-If you find this review helpful, please consider citing it using \cite{hepmllivingreview} in HEPML.bib.

 Research Ideas (:lock:)